 Hospitals that heal are also a source of environmental pollution.
 Consider the amount of energy and water it consumes – running 365 days.
-A report published in Green Biz says hospitals generate 2 million tones of wastes annually.
-Medical waste generation and lack of proper disposal is a serious environmental hazard.
+A report published in Green Biz says hospitals generate 2 million tons of wastes annually.
+Medical waste disposal and lack of regulated compliance is a serious environmental hazard.
 It endangers patients’ lives too.

 Unless we have green hospitals, patient mortality rates would mount.
 Poisonous chemicals and wastes stained with pus and infections from patients can well affect others undergoing treatment.
 The objective of sustainable healthcare facility is to reduce the quantum of carbon footprint in them.

 Going green for healthcare facilities is not a costly affair.
 Small tweaks can go a long way in reducing carbon footprints.
 It could enable significant cost savings and generate revenue as well as ensure quick recovery of patients.
 So what are the ways to make your hospital eco-friendly?